wavebeem/wavebeem.com/src/blog/2015-12-23-js-gotchas-with-this-and-new.md

 ---
 title: "JS gotchas with this and new"
-description: "How JS's 'this' and 'new' work, and how to avoid issues with them"
+description: "How JS's 'this' and 'new' work, and how to avoid issues with them."
 ---

 @[toc]